Our Veteran

 11:45 am

-Arrive at World War II Memorial - Group picture to be taken.
+Arrive at World War II Memorial - Group picture.

 12:30 pm

-Depart WWII Memorial – Go to Air Force Memorial
+Depart WWII Memorial – Go to 9/11 Memorial at Pentagon

 12:50 pm